laravel-hyperf/laravel-hyperf.com/docs/docs/deployment.md

 ## Server Requirements

-The Laravel Hyperf framework has a few system requirements.
+Laravel Hyperf has a few system requirements.
 You should ensure that your web server has the following minimum PHP version and extensions:

  - PHP >= 8.2
  - [Swoole PHP extension](https://github.com/swoole/swoole-src) >= 5.1